Smart-Learn-Squad/bissi/README.md

 ## The Problem

 Across Africa and much of the developing world, millions of students, professionals, and everyday users face the same invisible wall: powerful AI tools exist, but they require a stable internet connection, a subscription, and often a high-end device.
-In Cotonou, Lomé, Dakar, or Kinshasa, that wall is real. **Bissi was built to tear it down.**
+In many countries(like mention West African Countries), that wall is real. **Bissi was built to tear it down.**

 ---